History of coal mining: Belgium

-By 1830 when iron and later steel became important in Wallonia the Belgian coal industry had long been established, and used steam engines for pumping.
+When iron and later steel became important in Wallonia around 1830, the Belgian coal industry had long been established and used steam engines for pumping.
 The Belgian coalfield lay near the navigable river Meuse, so coal was shipped downstream to the ports and cities of the Rhine-Meuse-Scheldt delta.
 The opening of the Saint-Quentin Canal in 1810 allowed coal to go by barge to Paris.
 The Belgian coalfield outcrops over most of its area, and the highly folded nature of the coal seams, part of the geological Rhenohercynian Zone, meant that surface occurrences of the coal were very abundant.
 Deep mines were not required at first, so a large number of small operations sprang up.
 There was a complex legal system for concessions, and often multiple layers had different owners.
 Entrepreneurs started going deeper and deeper, thanks to the good pumping system.
 In 1790, the maximum depth of mines was 220 m.
 By 1856, the average depth in the Borinage was 361 m, and in 1866, 437 m and some pits had reached down 700 to 900 m; one was 1065 m deep, probably the deepest coal mine in Europe at this time.
 Gas explosions were a serious problem, and Belgium had high coal miner fatality rates.
 By the late 19th century the seams were becoming exhausted, and the steel industry was importing some coal from the Ruhr.
 André Dumont's discovery in 1900 of coal in the Campine basin, in the Belgian Province Limburg, prompted entrepreneurs from Liège to open coal mines, mainly producing coal for the steel industry.
-An announced reorganisation of the Belgian coal mines in 1965 resulted in strikes and a revolt which led to the death of two coal miners in 1966 at the Zwartberg mine.
+An announced re-organisation of the Belgian coal mines in 1965 resulted in strikes and a revolt which led to the death of two coal miners in 1966 at the Zwartberg mine.
 Coal was mined in the Liège basin until 1980, in the Southern Wallonian basin until 1984, and in the Campine basin until 1992.